 In this project, we study the consequences of superinfection.
 When superinfection occurs, a second strain of the pathogen infects an already infected host.
 Because more virulent strains replicate better in the body, it is expected that more virulent strains generally replace the less virulent strain within the host.
 We assume that the withinhost dynamics is fast such that this replacement can be considered instantaneous.
-Upon superinfection, strain α_2 takes over a host infected by strain α_1 with probability $\rho(\alpha_2 - \alpha_1)$, where ρ is an increasing function.
+Upon superinfection, strain α_2 takes over a host infected by strain α_1 with probability $\rho(\alpha_2 - \alpha_1)$, where ρ is an increasing function of its argument.

 There are very interesting results on different evolutionary scenarios depending on whether ρ is continuous or not and whether it is continuously differentiable or not.
 For example, a discontinuous function results if we take the within-host dynamics to be fully deterministic, such that even a slightly more virulent strain always wins.
-In this project however we make the mathematically most straightforward assumption that ρ is a smooth function.
-With this assumption, less virulent strains may win against more virulent ones with some small probability ($\rho(\alpha_2 - \alpha_1)$) is small but still positive when $\alpha_2 < \alpha_1$).
-This can be justified by stochastic effects within the host body.
+In this project however we make the mathematically most straightforward assumption that ρ is analytic.
+With this assumption, less virulent strains may win against more virulent ones with some small probability (ρ cannot be identically zero for negative arguments).
+This may be justified by stochastic effects within the host body.